-Understanding Non-Compete Agreements: Considerations for Audiologists and Speech-Language Pathologists
+Understanding Noncompete Agreements: Considerations for Audiologists and Speech-Language Pathologists

-Encountering a non-compete agreement
+Encountering a Noncompete Agreement

-It’s unclear whether the FTC’s proposed rule will be finalized or whether any legislation will become law.
-Even if the rule is finalized in its current form, there will likely be litigation at both the state and federal levels surrounding current law.
-Because of the uncertain future of these types of clauses in employment contracts, ASHA encourages members who use these agreements to explore alternatives to non-compete clauses that may help create a less restrictive work environment for employees and still protect business interests without running afoul of legal limitations.
-ASHA also encourages members to think strategically about negotiation of all elements of their employment agreement, including the use of non-compete clauses.
+Given the uncertainty around noncompetes, ASHA encourages members who use these agreements to explore alternatives to noncompete clauses that may help create a less restrictive work environment for employees and still protect business interests without running afoul of legal limitations.
+ASHA also encourages members to think strategically about negotiating all elements of their employment agreementd, including the use of noncompete clauses.
 You can find out more about negotiating before accepting employment at Navigating the Offer and Before You Accept a Job Offer, Negotiate.

-Consulting an attorney
+Consulting an Attorney

-When using or working under a non-compete agreement, it’s important to meet with a local attorney that can help navigate all the implications of these clauses on your practice.
+When using or working under a noncompete agreement, it’s important to meet with a local attorney who can help navigate all the implications of these clauses on your practice.
 If you need help finding a lawyer, you can search for your state’s bar website and find an attorney there.
 Your state’s speech-language-hearing association may have referrals to experienced attorneys as well.
 For free or low-cost legal assistance, consider consulting with any law schools in your area to see if they host a legal clinic that may be able to advise you.

 Employee Perspectives

-"My contract’s non-compete clause prevented me from getting a better job in the community I live in as the contract stated I couldn't work within 50 miles of where I was contacted if I chose to leave the contracting company.
+"My contract’s noncompete clause prevented me from getting a better job in the community I live in as the contract stated I couldn't work within 50 miles of where I was contacted if I chose to leave the contracting company.
 This makes it hard to leave bad jobs that don't pay well."

-"I worked for a company that wanted me to sign a non-compete.
-I signed the employment contract (because I needed the job) but refused to sign the non-compete.
-The company had made all of the school districts they did business with sign non-competes.
-By signing the employment contract, I, unbeknownst to me, automatically entered into several non-competes with the school districts this company had done business with (even if I had not personally worked with those school districts through that company).
+"I worked for a company that wanted me to sign a noncompete.
+I signed the employment contract (because I needed the job) but refused to sign the noncompete.
+The company had made all of the school districts they did business with sign noncompetes.
+By signing the employment contract, I, unbeknownst to me, automatically entered into several noncompetes with the school districts this company had done business with (even if I had not personally worked with those school districts through that company).
 This covered most school districts within a 10-mile radius of my home.
 When I left that job, I realized that for a period of two years, I would be unemployable by most school districts that were near me."

 "Employer threatened a frivolous lawsuit when I left their practice.
 They ultimately backed down, but it cost me $4k!"

-"I moved out of state because [the non-compete agreement] felt punitive and restrictive."
+"I moved out of state because [the noncompete agreement] felt punitive and restrictive."

-"I was a Clinical Fellow and didn't know any better, just happy to have a paying job in the works...I was not sure what exactly it meant for looking for a new position.
+"I was a clinical fellow and didn't know any better, just happy to have a paying job in the works...I was not sure what exactly it meant for looking for a new position.
 I didn't know at the time it was unenforceable.
 I felt I was bullied at this position and taken advantage of."

 Employer Perspectives

-"I use non-compete clauses to protect the company... [and] the investments we make in our employees.
+"I use noncompete clauses to protect the company... [and] the investments we make in our employees.
 We had an employee who we got certified in specialty areas and she opened a practice two minutes from ours and advertised the certifications we paid for and solicited our patients."

 "We live in a small rural area and have significant difficulty recruiting and retaining employees.
 It takes approximately nine months to train even the most experienced individual in private practice requirements needed for insurance.
 It is very costly as a business.
 In addition, our business relies on the ability to offer families a regular schedule.
 If therapists were coming and going, there would be huge impacts to their care to constantly shift to another provider."